Link-dev/Link-dev.github.io/index.md

 ## About Me

 <p style="text-align: justify;">
 I am a Ph.D. student at University of Minnesota Twin Cities.
 I have experience in remote sensing image processing, including image fusion and classification.
-I am currently working on analyzing the impacts of climate changes on crop yields and Knowledge-guided machine learning for vegetation parameter retrieval.
+I am currently working on climate change adaptation based on sustainable agriculture solutions and Earth observations.
 </p>

 ## Education